pixelkind/GSTween/README.md

 A Tweening Library for Objective-C

-Please excuse the actual README.
-The documentation is currently being created and will be updated in the next days.
+The documentation is currently being created and will be updated constantly as required.

 ## Installation

+The instructions will be added soon.

 ### Source files